Probing the Nature of Heavy Neutral Leptons in Direct Searches and Neutrinoless Double Beta Decay: Probing HNLs with DUNE and LEGEND-1000

 \section{Probing HNLs with DUNE and LEGEND-1000}

-We will begin this section with an analytical comparison of $0\nu\beta\beta$ decay and the direct production of HNLs in the DUNE experiment.
+We will begin this section with an analytical comparison of $0\nu\beta\beta$ decay and the direct production of HNLs in DUNE.
 Using the approximate results for the $0\nu\beta\beta$ decay half-life in Sec.~\ref{sec:0vbb_approx} and the DUNE ND event rate, we will estimate the HNL mass splitting $r_\Delta = \Delta m_N/m_N$ implied by the observation of $0\nu\beta\beta$ decay and an HNL-like DUNE signal.
 This will be done in the optimistic scenario where the light neutrino mass does not saturate the observed $0\nu\beta\beta$ decay half-life and the DUNE event rate is large.

-Following on from these estimates, we will perform a more detailed Bayesian analysis, using Markov chain Monte Carlo methods to sample the statistical likelihoods, given the HNL pair hypothesis, of positive signals in a $0\nu\beta\beta$ decay experiment and the DUNE ND.
+Following on from these estimates, we will perform a more detailed Bayesian analysis, using Markov chain Monte Carlo (MCMC) methods to sample the statistical likelihoods, given the HNL pair hypothesis, of positive signals in a $0\nu\beta\beta$ decay experiment and the DUNE ND.
 This will allow us to identify the 68\% and 95\% credible regions in the $1+2$ model parameter space for four benchmark scenarios.
+As mentioned, the $1+2$ scenario has been chosen to exemplify the potential of combining results from the two experiments in probing the nature and properties of the HNLs, especially their quasi-Dirac character.
 We will also consider the sensitivities in the scenario where $0\nu\beta\beta$ decay is observed but no HNL-like events are seen at DUNE, and vice versa.
 Finally, we will derive excluded regions in the $1+2$ model parameter space if neither $0\nu\beta\beta$ decay nor HNL-like DUNE events are seen.
+To extend, we will perform a Bayesian analysis implementing the current active neutrino data in the complete $3+2$ model with a massless lightest neutrino.

 In the following, we will consider the upcoming search for $0\nu\beta\beta$ decay by the LEGEND experiment~\cite{LEGEND:2017cdu}, which will use a $^{76}\mathrm{Ge}$ detector to provide an excellent energy resolution and low intrinsic background.
-The next phase of the experiment will be LEGEND-1000~\cite{LEGEND:2021bnm}, which increases the mass of $^{76}\mathrm{Ge}$ detector to 1 ton.
+The next phase of the experiment will be LEGEND-1000~\cite{LEGEND:2021bnm}, which increases the mass of $^{76}\mathrm{Ge}$ detector to 1 ton and an exposure leading to a sensitivity of $T^{0\nu}_{1/2} = 10^{28}$~y.
 We assume that DUNE collects data for 6 years in the neutrino beam mode, collecting $N_{\text{POT}} = 6.6\times 10^{21}$.